UPEN-Thaitiel/online-resume-skyvillalobos/README.md

 14. Write down your contact information in separate pragraphs.

-**NOTE:**  *Imagine you are a professional developer working on this project.
-There will be things you don't know, things you want to do but haven't yet learnt how to.
-As a professional developer, you need to know the limits of your abilities and look up other things in Google, MDN docs, the internet.*

 ## Evaluation Rubric for Online Resume Project

 | **Category**       | **Criteria**                                   | **Excellent (90–100)**       | **Good (75–89)**        | **Satisfactory (50–74)** | **Needs Improvement (<50)** |